adaryorg/adaryorg/content/index.md

 draft: false
 ---

-# Welcome to adary.org!

-![[images/portrait.jpeg|right| 200]] Every journey must have a humble beginning, so let's make this the beginning of yet another incarnation of adary.org.
-There have been a few previous incarnations, where adary.org tried to be a full fledged wordpress site, a blog, and whatnot, but all of them failed because I just couldn't find the time to work on it.
-I hope that this time the situation will be a bit different!

-## What or who is adary?

-The answer to that is rather simple.
-Adary is me.
-The dude behind the keyboard.
-Why adary?
-Thats' even simpler.
-My last name is Adar, and my first name starts with a Y (i was never accused of being very creative with names).
-Many years ago i worked at a company whose email/username policy was to take the last name, and attach the first letter of the first name, and that's how adary came to be.
-In my surroundings and the language I speak, adary easily rolls off the tongue, and to this day there are people that call me Adary (including my wife!)

-## What is the purpose of this blog?

-I'm a big tech enthusiast.
-I've been working with various kinds of technology for the better part of the last 40 years.
-I love software, I love hardware, and I love to play with both.
-On the other hand I am a working professional, and I like to work in an environment that is pleasing to the eye, and that answers to all my day to day needs.
-I will probably write about software, and a bit less about hardware (except keyboards, I love keyboards) and about making my life as simple as possible using all that software and hardware (and keyboards!)

-## Who is the audience of this blog?

-This blog is catered toward is pretty much anyone who is a working IT professional and has anything to do with linux, UNIX, MacOS X, DevOps, Cloud Operations, integration, and anything similar.
-Even if you are not a working IT professional, and you are just an enthusiast or hobbyist, you might find something useful here (I hope!).
+## **Welcome to adary.org: The Reboot**

+Like any good piece of software, this site has had a few previous versions.
+Let's just say they were… feature-light, and support was deprecated rather quickly.
+After a few false starts as a WordPress site, a blog, and a digital paperweight, this is the latest—and hopefully greatest—incarnation of adary.org.
+This time, the plan is to stick around.

+## **So, What's an 'Adary'?**

+The short answer: It's me.
+The person behind the screen.

+The longer, less creative answer is that it's a relic of a long-gone corporate IT policy.
+My last name is Adar and my first name begins with Y. A former employer, in its infinite wisdom, decided my username should be a fusion of the two.
+I was never accused of being imaginative with names, but this one was surprisingly pronounceable, it stuck, and now people I've known for years—including my wife—call me Adary.
+I guess you can't fight fate, especially when it's written by the IT department.

+## **The Mission Statement (of sorts)**

+After nearly 40 years of tinkering, coding, and navigating the tech world, my enthusiasm has only grown.
+I'm fascinated by the intersection of powerful technology and practical, everyday use.
+My goal is to work in a digital environment that is not only efficient but also elegant.

+This space will be dedicated to exploring that theme.
+Expect musings on software, tips for optimizing digital workspaces, and strategies for making life simpler through technology.
+We'll talk less about hardware, with one glaring, clicky, mechanical exception: keyboards.
+I have a thing for keyboards.

+## **Who's This For?**

+If your world revolves around Linux, UNIX, macOS, or you spend your days wrangling the cloud, navigating DevOps pipelines, and integrating complex systems, you're in the right place.

+But you don't need a specific job title to hang out here.
+If you're a hobbyist, an enthusiast, or simply someone who believes a well-configured setup is a thing of beauty, you'll likely find something to pique your interest.
+Welcome aboard.
 ## Contact info

 email: adary@adary.org